Reviews You Can Rely On

 Sony WHCH5205.06.45.5

 Staggered between the pleasing lows and mids and adequate highs, there is an overall lack of clarity.
-Our tester said, “It offers a decent sound portrait, showing the full picture well, but it is somewhat blurry around the edges.”
+They offer a decent sound portrait, showing the full picture well, but it is somewhat blurry around the edges.
 We noticed a slight improvement in the muddiness using the Digital Sound Enhancement Engine (DSEE) in the Sony app, which restored liveliness to low-quality, compressed sound files.

 Soundstage